-The School of Education (SoE) has been designated as a Center for Professional Development of Teachers (CPDT).
+The College of Education (COE) has been designated as a Center for Professional Development of Teachers (CPDT).
 The teacher preparation plan has been restructured to provide extensive school-based experiences for prospective educators.
-These expanded experiences include a two-semester internship, field-based courses and close cooperation with a number of schools which have been designated as Professional Development School (PDS) sites.
+These expanded experiences include a two-semester internship/student teaching, field-based courses and close cooperation with a number of schools which have been designated as Professional Development School (PDS) sites.
 These sites operate under the philosophy that every staff member is a mentor, providing a rich and supportive environment for the preparation of professional educators.
-The CPDT coordinates field experiences and works with the Center for Educational Programs (CEP) in providing a wide array of professional development opportunities.
+The CPDT coordinates field experiences and collaborates with the Center for Educational Programs (CEP) in providing a wide array of professional development opportunities.
 The CPDT also provides technological support and professional development for all Internship I and II Candidates.

-Field-based experiences and graduate internships take place in a variety of settings in twenty-two local area school districts.
+Field-based experiences and graduate internships and practicums take place in a variety of settings in twenty-two local area school districts.
 Fifty-five schools have been designated as PDSs and provide pre-service internships and professional mentoring.
-In addition, the SoE has an additional 124 affiliation agreements with other businesses and other school districts to provide both graduate internship/practicum placement and field experiences.
-All placement sites must have an approved UHCL Agreement of Affiliation on record with the Center for the Professional Development of Teacher's office prior to beginning the practicum.
+In addition, the COE has an additional 124 affiliation agreements with other businesses and other school districts to provide both graduate internship/practicum placement and field experiences.
+All placement sites must have an approved UHCL Agreement of Affiliation on record with the CPDT office prior to beginning the practicum.